Valeen-te/Valeen-te/README.md

 <hr/>

-If you want to reach me you can send me a DM on instagram @valeen_te or just send me an e-mail!
+If you want to reach me you can send me a DM on instagram or X(Twitter) @valeen_te.